MicrosoftDocs/PowerShell-Docs/dsc/partialConfigs.md

 # PowerShell Desired State Configuration partial configurations

->Applies To: Windows PowerShell 5.0 and later
+>Applies To: Windows PowerShell 5.0 and later.

 In PowerShell 5.0, Desired State Configuration (DSC) allows configurations to be delivered in fragments and from multiple sources.
 The Local Configuration Manager (LCM) on the target node puts the fragments together before applying them as a single configuration.
 This capability allows sharing control of configuration between teams or individuals.